datopian/flowershow/site/content/docs/custom-layout.md

 Lasagne is a classic ...
 ```
 >[!info] Info
->See more on how to use the `Author` document type [here](https://flowershow.app/docs/blog#blog-authors)
+>See more on how to use the `authors` frontmatter field [here](https://flowershow.app/docs/blog#blog-authors)

 After creating our `Recipe` document type, we are ready to create a custom layout to display this.

-## Create a custom layout
+## Create a custom page layout

-Now, we can create our `RecipeLayout.tsx` at `.flowershow/layouts` to receive and display the date, title, authors, difficulty, people served, time, ingredients, and image specified in the frontmatter of each `Recipe` document.
+After creating our `Recipe` document type, we are ready to create a custom layout to display the recipe instructions along with the creation date, title, authors, difficulty, servings, prep time, ingredients, and image specified in the frontmatter of each `Recipe` document.

+Let's create a file named `RecipeLayout.tsx` in `.flowershow/layouts` folder with the following content:

 ```javascript
 export function RecipeLayout({ children, ...frontMatter }) {